YangletLiu/Tensor_Layer_for_Deep_Neural_Network_Compression/README.md

 * `decomp`: the method of decomposition; defaulted to be `None` (undecomposed)
 * `i`: number of iterations for training; defaulted to be 100
 * `rate`: learning rate; defaulted to be 0.05
+* `transform_based`: whether to use transform_based network; defaulted to be False.
+  * To use the transform-based net, it is advised to run a small number of epochs, as the training process is much slower than convolutional nets.
+  * The decomposition option for transform-based net is currently under construction, so it is temporarily disabled.

 This example below runs the CP-decomposed LeNet on the MNIST dataset for 150 iterations with a learning rate of 0.1:
 ```